stcarrez/ada-ado/docs/Tutorial.md

 The first step is to design the data model.
 You have the choice with:

-   * Using an UML modeling tool,
+   * Using an UML modeling tool such as [ArgoUML](https://github.com/argouml-tigris-org/argouml),
-   * Writing an XML file following the [Hibernate](http://www.hibernate.org/) description,
+   * Writing an XML file following the [Hibernate](https://www.hibernate.org/) description,
    * Writing a YAML description according to the [Doctrine](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/yaml-mapping.html) mapping.

 In all cases, the model describes the data table as well as how the different columns are mapped to an Ada type.
 The model can also describe the relations between tables.
+XML and YAML data model files should be stored in the `db` directory.

 Let's define a mapping for a simple `user` table and save it in `db/user.hbm.xml`:
 ```